 Writing Uses Different Brain Pathways

-According to Laney, writing uses different pathways in the brain than speaking.
-These “writing pathways” seem to flow more fluently for introverts.
+For many introverts, why is writing their thoughts easier than speaking them?
+Again according to Laney, writing uses different pathways in the brain than speaking.
+These writing pathways seem to flow more fluently for introverts.

 If, like me on the podcast, you find your mind going blank, the best thing you can do is to try to relax and let your mind wander.
 When your mind wanders, it may latch onto the right “key” to pull up the memory you need.
 Buy yourself some time by saying, “I need a few moments to think about that.”
 If all else fails, tell the person you’ll get back to them later — via text or email.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.

 You might like:

 - 25 Illustrations That Perfectly Capture the Joy of Living Alone as an Introvert